Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Rightification of a Tree: Flarbs

 A \emph{zig} is executed whenever a light left edge is part of the anchored subtree~$S'$; see Figure~\ref{fig:T1}.
 The zig operation simply involves a right rotation on the edge in question.
 The actual cost of a zig is $O(1)$, which we set to be $1$ to ease the analysis.

 To analyze the change in potential, let $A$ and $B$ denote the two children subtrees of the lower endpoint of the edge, and let $C$ denote the right child subtree of the upper endpoint of the edge.
-We use the same letters to denote the modified weight of the subtree.
+In all formulas below, we use the same letters to denote the expanded weight of the subtree.
 Because the edge is light, $A+B+1 \leq C$.
 Then the potential change is

-Therefore, the amortized cost of a zig is zero, as claimed.
+Therefore, the amortized cost of a zig is (at most) zero, as claimed.

 \paragraph{The zag.}

 A \emph{zag} is performed whenever there exists, within the anchored subtree~$S'$, a path that goes left one edge, right zero or more edges, and then left again one edge; see Figure~\ref{fig:T2}.
 The zag operation performs a constant number of pointer changes to re-arrange the path in question into a right-leaning path.
 The actual cost of a zag is $O(1)$, which we again set to be $1$ to ease the analysis.